harry-peek/ringcentral-api-docs/docs/global SMS/index.md

 ### Implementation Flow

 1. **Request an Account**
-   Visit [Messente](https://messente.com/) and register for a business account
+   [Contact developer relations](https://developers.ringcentral.com/sms-api#requestinfo) and register for a business account

-2. **Explore the API Reference** *(Authentication & Endpoints)* Review the specialized [Messente Omnichannel Documentation](https://messente.com/documentation/) for authentication protocols and base URLs.
+2. **Explore the API Reference** *(Authentication & Endpoints)* Review the documentation for authentication protocols and base URLs.

 3. **Configure Webhooks** *(Real-time Delivery Status)* Set up your server endpoints to listen for live delivery receipts (DLRs) and incoming user replies.